jalextowle/intro-to-solidity/Naming our ERC20 token/task.md

 ## Solidity Task
-- Create 3 constant values in the Token contract
+- Create 3 public constant values in the Token contract
     - `string name` should be set to `Token`
     - `string symbol` should be set to `TOK`
     - `uint8 decimals` should be set to `18`